 Golden Hind 95cm Limited edition – Free shipping

-- Entirely hand built by using individual wooden planks in hull construction
+- Built by hand, using individual wooden planks during hull construction for realism

-- Lattice grates, rudder chains, wooden ladders and planked steps
+- Lattice grates, rudder chains, wooden ladders and also new planked steps included

 - Built using plans and imagery of the ship for the closest, most realistic finish

 - Comes with a sturdy wooden base, perfect for putting your ship model on display

 - A history certificate of the Golden Hind ship included.

 About the Golden Hind ship

 The Pelican, as it was once known, was a ship designed with great ambitions.
 It came to be as Sir Francis Drake wishes to take on a global expedition, passing around South America to find what came after.
 Sponsored in part by the royal crown, Drake and co. were expected to learn more about the world and put a thorn in the side of the Spaniards.